Burnout in Medical Students & Residents: What to Do About It

 1 | Social Support

-The most consistent finding throughout the scientific literature is social support reduces burnout.
-Women seem to be better at this, seeking professional help for burnout on average 31% of the time compared to men at 24%.
+The most consistent finding throughout the scientific literature is that social support reduces burnout.

 My advice to you is two-fold: First, seek professional help if you believe you are burned out, depressed, or suicidal.
 Second, seek support from your friends, family, and colleagues.
-I suggest doing a shared activity where you can speak at ease and with relative privacy, such as during a hike, a relaxed sport, or grabbing a meal or coffee.
+I suggest doing a shared activity where you can speak at ease and with some privacy, such as hiking, a relaxed sport, or grabbing a meal or coffee.

 2 | Sleep